PopoyJay/Qnect/README.md

 // In server.js - add this to on top of the code require('dotenv').config();  // Load environment variables from .env file first

+  # 2.3 Express Rate Limiter
+// In server.js

+// Import rate limiter middleware const rateLimit = require('express-rate-limit');

+// Add Rate Limiter Middleware const limiter = rateLimit({
+  windowMs: 15 * 60 * 1000,     // 15 minutes
+  max: 100,                     // Limit each IP to 100 requests per windowMs
+  message: '⚠️ Too many requests from this IP, please try again after 15 minutes.'
+});

+// Apply the rate limiter to **all API routes starting with /api/** app.use('/api/', limiter);
+// You can change '/api/' to '/' if you want it to apply to everything